Apr 16, 2024

 Let’s see how we can disclose the depths of cross-domain tracking;

-To understand cross-domain tracking, suppose you own a social media management tool.
+To understand it, suppose you own a social media management tool.
 A potential customer might browse services on your main website (domainA.com) and then switch to your other website (domainB.com) to find blogs and information.

 Without cross-domain tracking, your analytics platform would show these visits as completely separate user sessions.
 You wouldn’t be able to tell it’s the same person and understand their complete purchase journey.